daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_connectortutorial.md

     return (numberOfRecords, listData);
     ```

-6. Create a new Data Behaviour for the operation *"Read"*, so that data is retrieved when an Employee is edited on OMNIA.
+6. Create a new Data Behaviour for the operation *"Read"*, so that data is retrieved when a Contact is edited on OMNIA.

     Remember to **change** the variable **```filePath```** and **```csvSplitChar```**  with your csv file full path and the character configured as the CSV column delimiter.